Narazaka/to_deep_csv/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/to_deep_csv.
+Bug reports and pull requests are welcome on GitHub at https://github.com/Narazaka/to_deep_csv.

+## License

+This is released under The [Zlib License](https://narazaka.net/license/Zlib?2018)